FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01_b.md

 ![Vitis GUI sol 2](images/hls_34.png)

 * The difference to [tutorial 1](tutorial_01.md#c-synthesis) can be explained if you look into the configuration file as shown in the next image (shown in text mode).
 There is an option `syn.compile.enable_auto_rewind=0` which disables the so-called _rewind_ option for pipelined loops (see https://docs.amd.com/r/en-US/ug1399-vitis-hls/Rewinding-Pipelined-Loops-for-Performance).
 This was enabled by default in [tutorial 1](tutorial_01.md#c-synthesis) and enables overlapping of successive calls to the function or component, which means that new input values could be applied earlier to the component.
-But, as we discussed in [tutorial 1](tutorial_01.md#crtl-cosimulation), there may be problems in the interfacing leading in sub-optimal operation of the component and thus the _auto rewind_ option may be useless.
-If you switch this option off, then you might save some hardware resources.

 ![Vitis GUI sol 2 config](images/hls_35.png)